zlice/fallout3_speed_disect/README.md

 My scatter brain got the better of me and I started looking elsewhere.

 I gathered a [useful string list](./useful_strings.txt) to get going.
-Most of these were dead ends, some were leftovers from Gamebryo's engine.
+Most of these were dead ends, some were leftovers in Gamebryo's engine.
 Other values seemed unused, or related to the Havok physics engine.

 ## Not speed...Where to next?